inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 **Gap:** The `img-src`, `style-src`, `font-src`, and `media-src` directives allow the browser to fetch resources from the host origin.
 A tool could insert `<img src="http://host/some-path">` and the browser would make the request directly — bypassing the fetch proxy (section 7).
 The tool cannot read the response content as data (CSP blocks that), but it can detect whether the resource exists via `onload`/`onerror` events, and it can observe timing.
 This is a limited information leak, not full exfiltration, and it's acceptable for our threat model.

+Currently there's a hard-coded exception in the CSP which allows the tldraw cdn for assets (section 13).
+This should be removed or we should find some nice way of doing tool-specific asset white-listing (section 16).

 ## 5. The Automerge Repo Inside the Iframe

 ### The problem